Equipment financing can be a versatile solution for businesses looking to acquire essential tools without stretching their budget too thin.

 Top 7 Equipment Financing Companies

-Even though Camino Financial loans are not specifically for equipment financing, you can use them to purchase machinery, equipment or even vehicles.
+Even though Camino Financial loans are not specifically for equipment, you can use them to purchase machinery, equipment or even vehicles.

 Here are our minimal requirements:

-- Have an active and registered business for at least nine months
+- Have an active and registered business for at least 12 months

 - You can apply if you don't have a previous credit history